Yum cuts ties to owner of China meat plant after scandal

 OSI China and its Shanghai Husi business are part of Aurora, Illinois-based OSI Group LLC, which said in a statement that local Chinese authorities have inspected all of its other facilities in China and found no issues.

-Based on that statement, McDonald's Corp said it was maintaining its relationship with OSI Group.
+Based on that statement, McDonald's Corp (MCD.N) said it was maintaining its relationship with OSI Group.

 The world's biggest hamburger chain, which has just over 2,000 restaurants in China, said it would transfer its business in affected markets to Husi's new plant in the eastern central province of Henan.
 And, until that process is completed, McDonald's said it would continue to buy food from Husi's factory in the northern province of Hebei.